Alvor1991/PP3-Python/README.md

 ### User Stories

-* As a user, I want to log my workouts.
+* As a user, I want to understand the main objective of the program clearly to know its purpose.

-* As a user, I want to view my workout log.
+* As a user, I want to easily understand what input is needed on each step.

-* As a user, I want to view my progress each month.
+* As a user, I want to receive clear feedback in case I provide the wrong input.

 * As a user, I want the workouts and progress to be presented clearly.

-* As a user, I want to understand the main objective of the program clearly to know its purpose.

-* As a user, I want each step to be easy to comprehend, ensuring I provide the correct input without confusion.

-* As a user, I expect clear feedback if I input incorrect data, helping me rectify mistakes efficiently.

 ### Color Scheme